What is a cookie?

 Types of cookies used

 - Google Analytics cookies – Google Analytics sets cookies to help us accurately estimate the number of visitors to the Site and volumes of usage.
-This is to ensure that the service is available when you want it and fast.

 You can find more detailed information about the individual cookies we use and the purposes for which we use them in the tables below: